Daily Notes: 2025-11-29

 Gradient Descent, or how machines learn

-- When measuring how “costly” a wrong prediction is / how “accurate” a training example was, you can use the Sum of Squared Errors (SSE).
+- When measuring how “costly” a wrong prediction is / how “accurate” a training example was, you can use a loss function.

 - It is said to be appropriate when modeling regression with Gaussian noise.